 Is there anything being done at the state or federal level to prevent huge increases in individual health insurance premiums?
 These increases are pricing individuals out of the health insurance market.

-There are many strategies underway at both the state and federal levels of government to reduce costs.
 Colorado is fortunate to be a leader in working to improve health care, with many organizations leading the way on these efforts.

 At the federal level, the Affordable Care Act (health reform law) contains many key components aimed at bringing down costs to individuals, including a new requirement for insurance companies to publicly justify their actions if they propose raising rates by more than 10%.
 As well, Coloradans will benefit from rebates or reduced premiums from insurance companies for dollars they spend on administrative costs.